 The Rotodyne, made by the Fairey Aviation Company, was shown off before the Press today at the White Waltham aerodrome, near Maidenhead in Berkshire.

-The Rotodyne, made by the Fairey Aviation Company, was shown off before the Press today at the White Waltham aerodrome, near Maidenhead in Berkshire.
+Background: The Rotodyne, made by the Fairey Aviation Company, was shown off before the Press today at the White Waltham aerodrome, near Maidenhead in Berkshire.
 It is a true vertical take-of airliner.
 It ascends vertically in the same manner as a helicopter and, having gained height, flies forward as a fixed-wing airliner.
 By so doing ti overcomes the speed limitations of the helicopter and dispenses with the long runways for fixed-wing planes.

 In aviation circles the Fairey Rotodyne is regarded as one of the most interesting and potentially valuable aircraft in the air at the present time.
 Today was not the first time that the Rotodyne had been flown publicly.
 Hitherto, however, it had been seen in vertical take-off only.
 Today it took off vertically and at a appropriate height proceeded horizontally on course.